gustaveroussy/sopa/README.md

 # Installation

 ### PyPI installation
 Sopa can be installed via `PyPI` on all operating system.
-Make sure you have an environment with `python==3.10`, and run the following command:
+Make sure you have an environment with `python==3.10` (more versions will be soon supported), and run the following command:
 ```
 pip install sopa
 ```